FraunhoferIVV/fastiot/docs/source/tutorials/part_2_building_services/04_publish_subscribe.rst

 2. You may use on subject for one data type.
 Especially if you have custom data types with well defined sources and sinks this is an option.

+FastIoT only brings very basic data types defined in :mod:`fastiot.msg` coming with it’s own subjects.
+If you want to define own data models for your projects please refer to :ref:`tut-own_data_types`.

 Subscribing to an existing subject
 ==================================